-Regardless of the specifics of any alternative venue offer, you should seriously consider taking advantage of the opportunity especially if you have plenty of other art for sale and are currently getting little or no other public exposure for your work.
-One thing you might do if the hotel has not had much experience with art and can't provide much in the way of feedback about whether or not anything will sell is to speak with the owners or individuals in charge about relaxing the one-year hanging requirement.
+Regardless of the circumstances, seriously consider accepting any offer to show especially if you have plenty of other art for sale, or are currently getting little or no public exposure for your work.
+Having said that, one year is a pretty long commitment especially if the venue hasn't shown art before.
+So to repeat, you might speak with the hotel about relaxing the one-year hanging requirement.
 Or at least they give you an option to replace any painting with an equivalent one after a minimum hanging time of say three months, or in case you're offered another exhibition opportunity.
 Or maybe suggest an arrangement where you rotate the show every three or six months; that may turn out to be better for the hotel as well.
 And of course, make sure you can immediately remove and replace any art that sells.
-Do what you can to make sure the art isn't tied up if nothing's selling and something better comes up.
-At the same time, if you commit to having eight paintings there for a year, one way or another, be sure before saying yes, you fully intend to honor that commitment if you agree and say yes.
+Do what you can to make sure the art isn't tied up if nothing's selling and something better comes along.
+At the same time, if you commit to having eight paintings there for a year and that's what the hotel wants, make sure you fully intend to honor that commitment if you agree and say yes.

 Several additional points to consider when exhibiting at non-art venues: